Quasinormal Modes of Charged Dilaton Black Holes in 2+1 Dimensions: Static Charged Dilaton Black Hole Solutions in 2+1 Dimensions

-In string theory, different space-time geometries can be related to each other by duality transformations.
-The charged black hole in eq.(5) is dual to an uncharged ``black string'' given by the following space-time geometry,
+Since in string theory, different space-time geometries can be related to each other by duality transformations, it is possible to generate charged solutions from uncharged solutions.
+An extensive review on this subject is given by Horowitz in \cite{horo1}.

-Here $m^2$ is the mass per unit length and $\gamma$ is an integration constant.
-It is an uncharged solution of the action in eq.(1) for b=4 and B=8.
-Before discussing the origin of this particular duality, let us mention the history of the uncharged black hole in eq.(10).
-Mandal et.al. \cite{mandal} found a (1+1) dimensional black hole in string theory given below:

-Here, $M$ is the mass of the black hole and $k$ is a constant.
-This (1+1) (MSW) black hole is widely studied.
-For example, Witten has found the exact conformal field theory corresponding to it \cite{witten}.
-By taking the product of (1+1) MSW black hole with $\bf{R}$, yields an uncharged ``black string'' solution given in eq.(10).

-It is possible to create charged solutions from uncharged ones in string theory by duality transformations.
-For a review of such transformation see Horowitz\cite{horo1}.
-It is possible to apply the following transformation to a given metric in string frame to obtain a charged version.
+It is possible to apply the following duality transformation to a given metric in string frame to obtain a charged version.

-Note that $g_{tt}$ is in the string frame.
-Here $\alpha$ is an arbitrary parameter.
-Now, by taking the metric in eq.(10) in string frame and performing the above transformations yields a dual metric as follows:
+Here, $g_{tt}$ is in the string frame (or for the uncharged metric).
+Here $\epsilon$ is an arbitrary parameter.
+Now, one can take the metric in eq.(8) and perform the duality transformation in eq.(12) to obtain the following dual metric as,

 Here,